Abdullah021Siraj/ContactUs-NextJs/README.md

 ## Contact

-For any inquiries or issues related to this contact form feature, feel free to contact the author at [author@example.com](freelanceabdullah21@gmail.com).
+For any inquiries or issues related to this contact form feature, feel free to contact me at [freelanceabdullah21@gmail.com](freelanceabdullah21@gmail.com).

 ## License